executablebooks/MyST-Parser/docs/using/syntax.md

 (header_target)=
 ```

-They can then be referred to with the "ref" inline role:
+They can then be referred to with the [ref](https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#role-ref) inline role:

 ```
 {ref}`header_target`